Prathamesh-Shanbhag/100Days-Of-Code/r1-log.md

 🍀@hashnode BootCamp on Personal Brand building by @samjulien 🍀 Multi-Community call by @eddiejaoude on the EddieHub Discord talking about Hackathon Experiences & Challenges.
 🍀@dthompsondev Twitter Spaces on Navigating your tech career, probably one of the best talks I've been a part of, so much to learn, so much value, every single minute I was learning something new and also had my personal doubts solved by Danny himself, I highly recommend checking him out if you haven't already!

+### R1D19(6th April)

+✨Can't believe I'm going to hit 20 days!

+⚛️Under React useEffect hook:
+🚩Conditionals.
+🚩Dependancy List.
+🚩Cleanup Function.
+🚩Fetch.

+💬Live Talks:
+🍀 DevConnect 2.0 turned out to be something I didn't expect but, glad I was a part of it.

+💬Some amazing topics discussed:
+🚩Personal Branding.
+🚩Handling Criticism.
+🚩 Starting out in fields like Web Dev & Machine Learning.
+🚩General talks on tech!
+@HackOnHackathon

+🤝Join the @HackOnHackathon discord server to become a part of the next DevConnect!

+🚩Also follow them if you haven't already:
+@siddharth_hacks
+@khushiSharma_22
+@adityaoberai1
+@ekuekansh
+These people are amazing and know their stuff!🔥